Ernie Preate: Conviction

 after being charged with federal racketeering and corruption.
 He pleaded guilty to mail fraud involving a $20,000.00 campaign contribution and served a year in Federal prison.
-He was succeeded as Attorney General by Tom Corbett, who later went on the become Governor of Pennsylvania.
+He was succeeded as Attorney General by Tom Corbett, who later went on to become Governor of Pennsylvania.

 Later career

 Since his return to Scranton, he has resumed the practice of law, doing criminal and civil trial work.
-He has also been retained as a lobbyist by numerous prison and Criminal Justice reform groups.
-He has served as a consultant to Chuck Colson’s Prison Fellowship in Reston, Virginia, which advocates rehabilitative and faith-based reform of the criminal justice system and has become outspoken about the shortcomings of the U.S. criminal justice system, urging reforms to enable the public to have greater confidence that justice was done in judicial proceedings.
+He has also been retained as a lobbyist by numerous prison and Criminal Justice Reform groups.
+He has served as a consultant to Chuck Colson's Prison Fellowship in Reston, Virginia, which advocates rehabilitative and faith-based reform of the criminal justice system and has become outspoken about the shortcomings of the U.S. criminal justice system, urging reforms to enable the public to have greater confidence that justice was done in judicial proceedings.

 He now believes that there ought to be a moratorium on the carrying out of the death penalty under the very statute he successfully defended in the U.S. Supreme Court.
-He now believes that as it has been applied, it falls unevenly and unfairly on people of color, and that the criminal justice system inadequately provides effective assistance of counsel to those accused.
+He now believes that as it has been applied, it falls unevenly and unfairly on people of color, and that the criminal justice system often inadequately provides effective assistance of counsel to those accused.

 Reform

 As a lobbyist, Preate has promoted legislative consideration of public policy initiatives such as provision of tests to prisoners.
 This proposal was signed into law on July 10, 2002.
-He also calls for Pennsylvania to do a first in a generation study of the prisoner population to see if there are better ways that the 7,500 mentally ill and intellectually disabled prisoners can be compassionately dealt with, that the 7,000 Hepatitis C prisoners can be effectively treated, that the thousands of sick, disabled, or dying geriatric prisoners can be humanely managed, and, that Pennsylvania’s often arbitrary and rehabilitative stifling parole system be revamped.
+He also calls for Pennsylvania to do a first in a generation study of the prisoner population to see if there are better ways that the 7,500 mentally ill and intellectually disabled prisoners can be compassionately dealt with, that the 7,000 Hepatitis C prisoners can be effectively treated, that the thousands of sick, disabled, or dying geriatric prisoners can be humanely managed, and, that Pennsylvania's often arbitrary and rehabilitative stifling parole system be revamped.
 For such advocacy, he was appointed to the Legislative Joint State Government Advocacy Committee studying those issues.

 In the Spring of 2008, he testified before the U.S. Congress at the request of Representative John Dingell (Democrat from Michigan), Chair House Judiciary Committee on the reforms to the Prisoner Litigation Control Act.
 He attributes his changed views to the insight and perspective he experienced as a defendant and prisoner in the Criminal Justice System, and, to his near-death experience as a result of a motorcycle accident he suffered in June, 1997.
 Because of his work on behalf of prisoners, he was elected to the Boards of the Pennsylvania Prison Society, Justice & Mercy, and, Citizens United for the Rehabilitation of Errants.
 The Lifers’ Association of Prisoners recently thanked him saying, “You now walk among the powerless, yet your goal remains fixed: Justice for the rich and the poor”.